 Thorp is a tiny town located in the state of Washington.
 With a population of 232 people and just one neighborhood, Thorp is the 318th largest community in Washington.
-Much of the housing stock in Thorp was built prior to World War II, making it one of the older and more historic towns in the country.
+Thorp has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Housing costs in Thorp are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Thorp is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Thorp is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Thorp is a town of service providers, managers, and construction workers and builders.
 There are especially a lot of people living in Thorp who work in business and financial occupations (19.51%), maintenance occupations (10.98%), and healthcare suport services (10.98%).

 A relatively large number of people in Thorp telecommute to their jobs.
 Overall, about 24.69% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.